pi-star-2025/pi_star/Genetics/genetics.md

 ## Video Game ATGC

-As you go further back into the 3-body problem of the two stars in your eyes, genetic patterns are criss-crossed with flowery color like a video game.
+As you go further back into the 3-body problem of the two stars of your eyes, genetic patterns are criss-crossed with flowery color like a video game.

 This is also the part of the mind that runs simulations and replays memories.
 It's the fire in your eyes, which if slowed down, turns into imagination.

+The heavier the imagination -- the larger the colors -- the more impactful and foundational the genetics are that have been rendered.